flyway/flyway/README.md

 ### Database Migrations Made Easy.

 ### This fork adds Informix support and is a work in progress.
-Building for Informix can be done as follows:
+Testing for Informix can be done as follows:
 ```
-mvn clean install -P InformixDBTest
+mvn test -P InformixDBTest
 ```

 ![Flyway](https://flywaydb.org/assets/logo/flyway-logo-tm.png "Flyway")